 Skip to main content

-The four countries for their part could do worse than to revisit an economic development model which has privileged exporting minerals and farming produce, done very little to add value to natural resources that lie in the ground, increased social inequality and underused human resources.
+The four countries, for their part, could do worse than to revisit an economic development model which has privileged exporting minerals and farming produce, done very little to add value to natural resources that lie in the ground, increased social inequality and underused human resources.
 Three factors explain why the region’s development has been hampered since independence.
-Attracting foreign investment – Tunisia set the ball rolling in 1972, has not been very successful because “ there is hardly a region of the world where capitalism is more remote from its ideal type than in the Arab-speaking region” (The People Want, Gilbert Achcar, Saqi Books 2023).
+Attracting foreign investment – Tunisia set the ball rolling in 1972, has not been very successful because “there is hardly a region of the world where capitalism is more remote from its ideal type than in the Arab-speaking region” (The People Want, Gilbert Achcar, Saqi Books 2023).
 Crony capitalism closely allied with the state does not offer the predictability needed for long term investment, even in a country such as Morocco whose monarchy provides greater institutional continuity than its neighbours.
 The sharp decline in state investment encouraged by the World Bank and the IMF from the early 1980s (Morocco and Tunisia or provoked in Algeria by the halving of the price of oil) was not offset by an increase in private investment.
 Where state investment has been maintained as in Morocco’s phosphate/fertiliser and port (Tangiers Intercontinental) sectors, growth has been maintained, thus giving the lie to the economic strategy promoted by the World Bank.
 Most private investment was directed towards speculative sectors such as tourism, real estate and corrupt state-licenced activities.
 Critics argue that the drastic reduction in public employment explains the large rise in the informal sector.

 States in north Africa are dependent on rent which “in turn leads to some states benefiting, due to strategic and security considerations.
 From rents drawn on richer states’ hydrocarbons rents, or determined by foreign powers’ eagerness to maintain a regional system of hegemony whose key motivation is narrowly linked to the region’s resources.”
-The ill-judged NATO backed intervention in Libya brought in European actors, the US, the UAE, Turkey and Russia.
+The ill-judged NATO-backed intervention in Libya brought in European actors, the US, the UAE, Turkey and Russia.
 Israel’s growing presence in Morocco makes that country’s relations with Algeria even more fraught.
-This growing outside interference makes destroys any hope of frontiers between north African states being opened and rules out greater trade and investment flows between the four countries.
-This buttresses the national crony capitalism that characterises a region which does not master of its own destiny and is unable to find play a role on the world state.
+This growing outside interference destroys any hope of frontiers between north African states being opened and rules out greater trade and investment flows between the four countries.
+This buttresses the national crony capitalism that characterises a region which is not the master of its own destiny and is unable to find play a role on the world state.

 PARTICIPANTS